ur0n2/dotfiles-for-windows/README.md

 - You can used to windows super key that is "Win + R"
 - You can used in intranet.
 For example, route command, intranet auto login, messenger and etc.
 - Test OS(PASS): Windows 7 Pro x64, Windows Server 2012 R2 x64, Windows 10 Pro RS2 x64
+- Dotfiles-for-Windows is an alternative of Mac's Spotlight for Windows OS!

 ## Prerequisites